In providing legal services as your lawyer, we will:

 Any limitations on the extent of our obligations to you or any limitation or exclusion of liability are set out in our letter of engagement.

 These Terms of Engagement (“Terms”) apply in respect of all work carried out by us for you, except to the extent that we otherwise agree with you in writing.
-JAG Legal may change these Terms from time to time, and will publish the latest version on this website.
+JAG Legal may change these Terms from time to time, and will publish the latest version on our website http://www.jaglegal.co.nz/our-legal-stuff.
 If you continue to engage us, then you accept the latest Terms.

 The services which we are to provide for you are outlined in our engagement letter.